zesterer/chumsky/guide/key_concepts.md

 an output (and a selection of errors).
 However, this is not always satisfactory for some applications.
 It is occasionally necessary to touch some sort of shared state during the parsing process.
 For example:

-- When an identifier is occured in a programming language, we might want to insert it into a [string interner](https://en.wikipedia.org/wiki/String_interning), for more performant comparisons in later passes.
+- When an identifier is encountered in a programming language, we might want to insert it into a [string interner](https://en.wikipedia.org/wiki/String_interning), for more performant comparisons in later passes.

 - We might want to avoid touching the heap by inserting generated AST nodes into an